cisagov/ansible-role-cdm-nessus-agent/README.md

 ## Role Variables ##

-* `host` - the hostname or IP of the Nessus server.
-Required.
 * `install_directory` - the directory where Nessus Agent is installed.
   Defaults to "/opt/nessus_agent".
-* `key` - the secret key used to link the Nessus agent to the Nessus server.
-Required.
-* `nessus_groups` - a comma-delimited list of groups to which the host running the Nessus agent should belong.
-Required.
-* `port` - the port on which the Nessus server is listening for agent connections.
-Required.
 * `third_party_bucket_name` - the name of the AWS S3 bucket where
   third-party software is located.
 Defaults to "cisa-cool-third-party-production".